Ma-Pe-Ma/Darts/ReadMe.md

 ## Android companion app

-A companion Android client is also in development (however it's currently not prioritized) which can communicate with the board through Bluetooth with Json messages.
+A companion Android client is also in development (however it's currently not prioritized) which can communicate with the board through Bluetooth with JSON messages.
 The client is written in Kotlin.

 The main features of the app:
 * create player profiles and save match outcomes and create statistics